00tanveer/simple-rag-vector-db/README.md

 2. Knowledge representation - Indexing fixed-size chunks with a local Ollama embedding model `mxbai-embed-large:latest` and storing the embeddings in postgres
 3. Retrieval layer - basic cosine similarity search with top-n ranking
 4. Generation layer - generation with a local Ollama embedding model `gemma3:4b` with simple system and user prompts
+5. Evaluation layer - fundamental evaluators at every step of the RAG trace and visualization

 # PROVENANCE
 The previous version of this project had these properties: